FruitbatM/airmed-doc-app/README.md

 ## Administrator

 Administrators can register Doctor accounts and add all relevant personal data.
 Furthermore, admin users have an option to delete doctor profiles.
+Admin users are logged in to the site via 'Patient' Log In page.

-They have an option to update and delete their user themselves also.
+Admin users have an option to update and delete their user themselves also.
 This will be removed in the next version due to the security reasons.

 ### Access permission